BDI-pathogens/stan_epi_tutorial/documentation/infection_model.md

 # Bayesian State-Space Model for Estimating R(t)

+## Introduction
-State-space models (also known as filters), are a class of models for analysing time-series data.
+State-space models (also known as filters), are a class of models used for analysing time-series data.
 The first state-space model was the Kalman filter, which was an measurement-error correction filter built for guidance systems in the Apollo space program.
-The basic idea of these models is that there are hidden variables which evolve according to a model and that these hidden variables are meaured by a noisy process.
+The basic idea is that there are hidden variables which represent a process and evolve according to a model.
+Observation of the system are made which are random variables parameterized by the hidden variables.
+The original Kalman filter is linear with normal random variables and can be solved very efficiently with some clever algorithms.
+However, modern computers allow us to model much more complex non-linear systems.

+## Model
 Here we present a (simple) model of an infection process, using a state-space model.
-The observed data is the time-series of the number of cases (which use a proxy for infections, this is a simple model without ascertainment modelling).
+The observed data is the time-series of the number of cases (which we use a proxy for infections, this is a simple model without ascertainment modelling).
 The hidden variables (both time-series) are:
 1. Infections - the true number of people infected
 2. R - the reproduction number